Click to Call for Mobile Users - 800-515-0496

 Please browse our member directory below - click on the county name to find a list of member document preparers in that county.
-Our google map above was updated on 8/25/2015.
+Our google map above was updated on 12/30/2015.
+When browing the map, you may need to increase its size to see all of our members.
 Our FALDP members are highly motivated individuals and business owners dedicated to delivering affordable legal document preparation services to consumers.
 We are specifically prohibited from referring to ourselves as "paralegals" except when we are working under the direct supervision of an attorney.
 When we deliver legal documents directly to consumers, we refer to ourselves as legal document preparers or simply LDP's.

 Some of our members work only face to face in their own office; other members will assist their customers over the phone and over the internet; and still others will travel to their customers workplace, home, or hospital to help them with their document preparation.
 Some of our members have chosen to designate themselves as Virtual Providers and advertise throughout Florida on our directory.